stenzek/duckstation/README.md

 Application bundles/.apps are currently not created, so you can't launch it via Finder yet.
 This is planned for the future.

 ### Android
-**NOTE:** The Android frontend is still incomplete, not all functionality works and some paths are hard-coded.
+**NOTE:** The Android frontend is still incomplete, not all functionality is available yet.
+User directory is hardcoded to `/sdcard/duckstation` for now.
-**The Android app is currently broken and fixing it is not a priority.
-However, this will change in the future.**

 Requirements:
  - Android Studio with the NDK and CMake installed